 Patients presenting with urinary retention should be assessed for any underlying causes.
 Common causes for acute retention post-operatively include uncontrolled pain, constipation, infection, or anaesthetic agents* (e.g. spinal or epidural use)

 *In the immediate post-operative period, any neurological deficit is usually because the spinal or epidural anaesthetic has not yet worn off, but other more potentially serious neurological causes should be considered.

 There are several risk factors for post-operative urinary retention:

 - Male gender

 - Anaesthetic type (spinal or epidural)

-Together with a thorough clinical assessment, the most important investigation is the ultrasonic bladder scan to identify the residual urine volume.
-Additional tests that may be required are:
+Together with a thorough clinical assessment, the most important investigation is the ultrasonic bladder scan to identify the post-void residual urine volume*.

 A conservative approach may be taken in many patients; the majority of post-operative urinary retention will resolve spontaneously given time and withdrawal of any causative agents.